Minnie Riperton: Collaborations

 Riperton provided backing vocals on Stevie Wonder's songs "Creepin'" and "It Ain't No Use" from 1974's Fulfillingness' First Finale and "Ordinary Pain" from 1976's Songs in the Key of Life.
-In 1977, she lent her vocal abilities to a track named "Yesterday and Karma", on Osamu Kitajima's album, Osamu.
+In 1977, she lent her vocal abilities to a track named "Yesterday and Karma" on Osamu Kitajima's album, Osamu.

 Personal life

 Riperton was married to songwriter and music producer Richard Rudolph from August 1970 until her death in July 1979.
-Together, Riperton and Rudolph had two children; music engineer Marc Rudolph (born 1968), and actress and comedian Maya Rudolph (born 1972), a Saturday Night Live cast member from 2000 to 2007.
-Maya was a child when "Lovin' You" was recorded.
+She and Rudolph had two children: music engineer Marc Rudolph (born 1968) and actress and comedian Maya Rudolph (born 1972), a Saturday Night Live cast member from 2000 to 2007.
+Maya was a toddler when "Lovin' You" was recorded.
 According to the liner notes from Riperton's Petals compilation CD, the melody to "Lovin' You" was created as a distraction for Maya when she was a baby so that Riperton and Richard Rudolph could spend time together.
 Near the end of the unedited "Lovin' You", Riperton sings "Maya, Maya, Maya".

 Illness and death

 On August 24, 1976, Riperton revealed on The Tonight Show that she had undergone a mastectomy due to breast cancer.
 At the time of her diagnosis, Riperton found out her cancer had already spread to the lymphatic system, and she was given about six months to live.
-She continued touring in 1977 and 1978, and she became the national spokeswoman for the American Cancer Society's 1978–79 campaign.
-During the recording of her final album, Minnie, her cancer progressed to the point that she was in a great deal of pain.
+She continued touring in 1977 and 1978, and she became the national spokeswoman for the American Cancer Society's 1978–1979 campaign.
+During the recording of her final non-posthumous album, Minnie, her cancer progressed to the point that she was in a great deal of pain.
 Extreme lymphedema immobilized her right arm in early 1979.
 In her final singing appearances on television (most notably on the Mike Douglas Show), her right arm remained in a fixed position during her performances.
 Near her death, in concert, she changed the end of "Lovin' You", "Maya, Maya, Maya" to "Maya, Maya, Ringo, Maya."
 Ringo was her nickname for her son, Marc.
 By mid-June, Riperton was confined to bed.
 She entered Cedars-Sinai Medical Center in Los Angeles on July 10.

-On Thursday, July 12, 1979 at 10:00 am, she died in the arms of her husband.
+On Thursday, July 12, 1979, at 10:00 am, she died in the arms of her husband.
 That Sunday, following a funeral service attended by more than five hundred mourners, Riperton was interred in the Westwood Village Memorial Park Cemetery in Los Angeles.
 Her epitaph is the opening line of her most famous song: "Lovin' you is easy 'cause you're beautiful".
 Stevie Wonder paid tribute to Riperton during an episode of the TV show Soul Train, which aired shortly after her death in September 1979.
 On June 7, 2009, TV One (US TV network's) Unsung series premièred a one-hour documentary on Riperton's career and life.
-It included interviews with her husband Richard, son Marc, daughter Maya, sister Sandra Riperton, and many others who worked with her.
+It included her husband Richard, son Marc, daughter Maya, sister Sandra Riperton, and many others who worked with her.